Iron486/NLP_emotions_classifier/README.md

 # NLP_emotions_classifier
 Sentiment analysis on emotions dataset

-The aim of this problem was the correct classification of emotions of this dataset: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp.
+The aim of this problem was the correct emotions classification of this dataset: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp.